 - Supporting the integration of NACS into health service delivery in 27 health care facilities in Kitwe District

-- Training and supporting community NACS volunteers in Kitwe District to deliver improved counseling on nutrition and adherence to antiretrovial therapy (ART) with a focus on client self-management
+- Training and supporting community NACS volunteers in Kitwe District to improve nutrition counseling and adherence to antiretroviral therapy (ART) with a focus on client self-management

 - Evaluating the contribution of NACS to improved ART adherence and retention